 Tagliolini alla Langarola is a rich and hearty sausage pasta dish typical of the beautiful Langhe area in the Piemonte (Piedmont) region in North West Italy.

 In fact, ‘langarola’ comes from the word ‘Langa’, which is the local name for the area.
-This part of Piemonte is world renowned for its white truffles, Barolo wines and hazelnuts as well as its tagliolini recipes.
+This part of Piemonte is a UNESCO World Heritage site renowned for its white truffles, Barolo wines and hazelnuts as well as its tagliolini recipes.

 Often paired with the Alba white truffles for which the Langhe area is famous, Piemontese tagliolini are also served with porcini mushroom ragu or ragu made from braised meat or sausage, just liver or, like in this recipe, liver and meat.

 I decided to try the sausage and liver version of this tagliolini pasta alla Langarola because, although I have made, eaten and posted recipes for pasta with sausage ragu and pasta with chicken liver, combining them was new to me.

 I loved the combination of the meat with the porcini.
 I used frozen porcini but dry would work well too.
-Normally, I find dry porcini too strong but here the ragu is rich and the mushrooms need to have a strong flavour in order to compete with the meat and liver.
+Normally, I find dry porcini too strong but here the ragu is rich and the mushrooms need to have a strong flavor in order to compete with the meat and liver.

 However, I definitely want to try making it myself in the same way they do it in Piemonte.
 If you can’t find tagliolini, you can, of course, use other long or ribbon pasta.
 Tagliatelle would be great and even spaghetti would work well.